-Choose menu "Wireless 2.4GHz → Wireless Settings", you can configure the basic settings for the wireless network of 2.4GHz on this page.
+Choose menu "Wireless > Wireless Setting", and then you can configure the basic settings for the wireless network on this page.

-Figure 4-14 Wireless Settings - 2.4GHz
+Figure 4-17 Wireless Settings

-Wireless Network Name - Also called the SSID (Service Set Identification).
-Enter a value of up to 32 characters.
-The same name must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be TP-LINK_2.4GHz_XXXXXX.
+- Wireless Network Name (also called SSID) Enter a value of up to 32 characters.
+The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
+Considering your wireless network security, the default SSID is set to be TP-LINK\XXXXXX (XXXXXXX indicates the last unique six numbers of each router's MAC address).
 This value is case-sensitive.
-For example, TEST is NOT the same as test.

-Region - Select your region from the drop-down list.
-This field specifies the region where the wireless function of the Router can be used.
-It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
+For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
+This field specifies the region where the wireless function of the router can be used.
+It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.

-When you select your local region from the drop-down list, click the Save button, then the Note Dialog appears.
+When you select your local region from the drop-down list, click the Save button, and then the Note Dialog will appear.
 Click OK.